 3 Firefighting Foams

-The PFAS Team developed a training module video with content related to this section, it is the Aqueous Film-Forming Foam video.
+The PFAS Team developed an Aqueous Film-Forming Foam training video with content related to this section.

 The purpose of this section is to assist aqueous film-forming foam (AFFF) users (first responders, regulators, environmental managers and environmental professionals) who manage AFFF releases.
 The section includes information about various aspects of using firefighting foams.